ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 - The GUI will be written in Java (eclipse rcp).
 It should have minimal logic in it other than pure display logic
 - It will talk to a python process embedded in the GUI, whose responsibility it is to generate a python script based on the input that a user has provided
   * Py4j is already included in our GUI build and allows for Java-Python communication
-  * We need this process to be implemented in Python because it needs to be able to run arbitrary user-supplied python parameter validators (see also "The `ActionDefinition` class", below).
+  * We need this process to be implemented in Python because it needs to be able to run arbitrary user-supplied python parameter validators (see also "The `ScriptDefinition` class", below).

-# The `ActionDefinition` class
+# The `ScriptDefinition` class

-Scientist defined actions must be python 2/3 compatible to work with genie python currently.
+Scientist defined script definitions must be python 2/3 compatible to work with genie python currently.

-An `ActionDefinition` is the base building block that the script generator will use to build up scripts.
+A `ScriptDefinition` is the base building block that the script generator will use to build up scripts.
 It is essentially a wrapper around a Python function that can tell us:
 - Whether a given set of inputs is valid
 - The types of the parameters
 - Possibly other metadata in future